dfinity/examples/native-apps/unity_android_applink/android_integration/README.md

   This is a Unity Android native plugin written in java, provided with functions including opening browser, sending message back to Unity.

 - [AndroidPostBuildProcessor.cs](./Assets/Editor/AndroidPostBuildProcessor.cs)
-  This is a Unity post-build processor for Android platform, which inserts the DeepLink URLScheme into the AndroidManifest.xml.
+  This is a Unity post-build processor for Android platform, which inserts the App Links URLScheme into the AndroidManifest.xml.

 - [PluginProxy.cs](./Assets/Scripts/PluginProxy.cs)
   PluginProxy works as a bridge between Unity C# and Android Java, which calls the functions inside [ICGameKitPlugin.java](./Assets/Android/Plugins/com/icgamekit/plugin/ICGameKitPlugin.java).